BENSEMANN, Leo;

 Oil on canvas

 Political tumult made life in China difficult.
 Nevertheless, Archer persisted at the school for several years.
-In 1953, he made the decision to return to New Zealand, due to his father’s failing health.
+In 1953, he decided to return to New Zealand, due to his father’s failing health.
 Following his father’s death in 1955, he took over the flour mill.
 He maintained ties to China, but Aotearoa was his base for the rest of his life.
-He lived at Rangiora with his male partner, Chen Tan, until his own death in 2002.
+He lived at Rangiora with his male partner, Chen Tan, and died in 2002.

 Bensemann’s portrait of Archer connects with several other paintings in the Fletcher Trust Collection.
 The most obviously resonant work is Angus’s Dona Nobis Pacem, a paean to pacifism that refers to Pangatōtara and Riverside.
 Colin McCahon’s Pangatōtara Landscape No. 1 is aesthetically distinct but connects to the same social and artistic milieu.

 Harry Courtney Archer is a strong example of Bensemann’s work.
-The artist was always more at home as a draughtsman, but the picture shows a growing confidence with paint that places it in league with other major painted portraits, such as Albion Wright (1947), in the collection of Te Puna o Waiwhetū.
-Bensemann suffuses the work with symbolic content.
-Standing in a calm and fertile landscape, with his intelligent countenance and elegant hands resting on an unidentified tool, Archer becomes an emblem of peaceable life and labour.
+The artist was always more at home as a draughtsman, but the picture shows a growing confidence with paint that places it in league with other major portraits, such as Albion Wright (1947), in the collection of Te Puna o Waiwhetū.
+Bensemann suffuses the painting with symbolic content.
+Standing in a calm and fertile landscape, with an intelligent countenance and elegant hands resting on an implement, Archer becomes an emblem of peaceable life and labour.

 [1] Peter Simpson, Fantastica: The World of Leo Bensemann (Tāmaki Makaurau: Auckland University Press, 2011), 56.